oliverrdz/SoftPotato_Desktop/README.md

 # Soft Potato
 Open source electrochemistry simulator

-It simulates current transients and cyclic voltammetry for planar diffusion.
+It simulates current transients and cyclic voltammogram for planar diffusion.
 Assumes R - e -> O and Butler-Volmer kinetics.
 For more information visit [Soft Potato](https://oliverrdz.xyz/?page_id=143).

+# Installation
+Download the repository and place wafevorms.py, solver.py and plots.py.
+The easiest way to access the functions from Pyhton is to put the files on the same folder where you want to create your script.
+Alternatively, add the folder SoftPotato to the PYTHONPATH variable; if using [Spyder](https://www.spyder-ide.org/), go to Tools/PYTHONPATH manager and add the folder SoftPotato, in this way, the modules can be accessed from any path.

+# Usage
+The general usage is as follows:
++ Import modules
++ Declare parameters
++ Create waveform
++ Solve
++ Plot

+The folder Examples shows code for typical electrochemical experiments (CV, CA, SCV, etc.).

+# Contributing
+To report bugs, make suggestions or comments or collaborations, please contact me on [Twitter](https://twitter.com/ol1v3r).
+If you write the code for a specific technique using SP and want it to be accesible for everyone, please contact me so it can be added to the repository and the SP wiki.

+# Credits
+The simulator is based on the "Modelling in Electrochemistry" lectures given by [Dr. Guy Denuault](https://www.southampton.ac.uk/chemistry/about/staff/gd.page).

+# Requirements
 It requires:
 + Python 3+
 + Numpy